 Science, Technology, Engineering and Math (STEM) education is crucial to preparing North Carolina students to lead in the next generation of innovators.
 Today’s students will drive tomorrow’s economy.
 In order to do that, we need to make sure that we continue to show students that science can be fun.
-That’s why Google, working with co-sponsors at ASU, invests in STEM initiatives like the annual North Carolina Gravity Games.
+That’s why Google, working with co-sponsors at Appalachian State University, the University of North Carolina and the City of Lenoir, invests in STEM initiatives like the annual North Carolina Gravity Games.

-The NC Gravity Games soapbox race competition sponsored by Google and Appalachian State University (ASU).
+The NC Gravity Games competition supported by Google, Appalachian State University, the University of North Carolina and the City of Lenoir.
 The NC Gravity Games are an educational, hands-on activity designed to get young people excited about science.
 The NC Gravity Games are a signature event of the North Carolina Science Festival, a multi-day celebration highlighting the educational, cultural and financial impact of science in our state.

 The NC Gravity Games are always looking for the best, brightest and speediest engineering minds in the state.
-More than 30 teams of middle and high school students have participated in past events.
+More than 50 teams of middle and high school students compete each year.
 Adults can also participate in the “open” race category.

 This exciting event is a way students can take the concepts they learn inside the classroom and apply them in a fun way.
 What other advanced engineering challenge involves zooming at top speeds through downtown streets?

 Teams are accepted on a first come, first serve basis.
-Registration ends on March 22, 2013.
+Registration closes at midnight EDT on March 17, 2023.

 Five students, including the driver, and one teacher or advisor can be registered for a team and only five students will be awarded prizes.
 However, teams may add additional “honorary members” as they see fit.